presidentbeef/brat/_posts/2016-07-17-inlining-conditions-and-more.md

 [Previously](http://brat-lang.org/2015/09/07/faking-closures.html) we removed inner function creation by lifting functions out into the global scope and faking closures when needed.

-One place where a lot of functions show up is in conditionals.
+One place where a lot of functions show up is in conditionals. `true?`/`false?`/`null?` are all just functions that take a condition and two branches.
 In the [Tak benchmark](https://github.com/presidentbeef/brat/blob/8448fabd7a2970a8d7715e52bc47a279750676a9/examples/tak.brat), you can see the branches are wrapped in functions:

 <pre id='vimCodeElement'>
 tak = <span class="Special">{</span> x, y, z |